TejaswiniDKakade/calculator/README.md

-#This is calculator created by using react
+This is calculator created by using react

+React is a JavaScript library for creating user interfaces.